 What’s the advantage of using a bank draft?

 Bank drafts provide the person receiving the funds with a guarantee that they’re available.
 They’re more reliable than a cheque, which can bounce due to insufficient funds.
 For the person making the payment, it’s easier and more convenient to give someone a bank draft than to carry around thousands of dollars in cash.

-And unlike e-transfers, there’s no maximum amount for bank drafts and you don’t need the other person’s banking information.
+And unlike e-transfers, you don’t need the other person’s banking information.